Federal Funding Tracking-COVID-19

 The Local Fiscal Recovery Funds also included funding for local units of government that serve populations of less than 50,000, classified as non-entitlement units of government (NEU).
 The allocations of these funds were determined by the US Treasury and distributed by the Texas Division of Emergency Management.
 A listing of each NEU’s allocation and the status of their application to receive these funds is found on TDEM’s website here.

-Under the last four bills, the federal government provided funding through the Provider Relief Fund (PRF) to eligible providers who diagnose, test, or care for individuals with possible or actual cases of COVID-19 and who have health care related expenses and lost revenue that is attribute to COVID-19.
+Under the last four bills, the federal government provided funding through the Provider Relief Fund (PRF) to eligible providers who diagnose, test, or care for individuals with possible or actual cases of COVID-19 and who have health care related expenses and lost revenue that is attributed to COVID-19.
 This program is administered by the federal Health Resources and Services Administration (HRSA).
 Many of these awards went to private medical businesses and professionals.
 A complete listing of awards to providers can be found here.
 (Note, this is a large dataset file and may take a moment to load).

 Coronavirus State and Local Fiscal Recovery Funds Report

 The Final Rule went into effect on April 1, 2022.
 The Interim Final Rule was in effect until that date, but recipients could follow Final Rule guidance immediately and did not risk penalty.
 The Final Rule can be found here.
 Per the Final Rule published by the US Treasury pertaining to the Coronavirus State and Local Fiscal Recovery Funds, published January 6, 2022, states are required to publish quarterly and annual reports commenting on the current and future use of these funds.
-Starting January 31, 2022, until March 31, 2027, the Office of the Governor will publish the quarterly Project and Expenditure Report, and will publish the annual Recovery Plan Performance Report starting July 31, 2022 until March 2027.
+Starting January 31, 2022, until March 31, 2027, the Office of the Governor will publish the quarterly Project and Expenditure Report and will publish the annual Recovery Plan Performance Report starting July 31, 2022 until March 2027.
 The state administrative agency for these funds (Office of the Governor) will publish these reports in a format provided by the US Treasury.

 The initial Recovery Plan was due on August 31, 2021 and needed to include an overview of state uses of funds, how funds promote equitable outcomes and involve community engagement, labor practices, uses of evidence in using the funds, and a table of expenses by expenditure category as determined by the US Treasury.
 The Treasury will be posting reports submitted on their website.
 The webpage for all submitted Interim Final Reports, including the state of Texas, cities, and counties, can be found here.